FREE Paracord Survival Bracelet - 6-in-1, Military-Grade 500lb Paracord, Compass, Firestarter and WhistleClaim Now →

 Mylar bags & Oxygen Absorbers: Sometimes it is more economical to purchase the oxygen absorbers and Mylar bags as a “kit”.

 Remington Hair Straightening Flat Iron: Perfect for sealing those Mylar bags.
-This one is less than $17 with free shipping.
 For this purpose, there is simply no reason to spend more than that.

 6-gallon Buckets with Gama Air-tight Lids: I purchased 20 of these and am using them to store gallon sized packages of food in either Mylar or Food Saver bags.
 With oxygen absorbers, of course.